dobinator/dobinator/README.md

-## 🔭 I’m currently working on ...
+## 🔭 I’m currently working on
+  Making apps that utilize both my teacher background and as an artist.

 ## 🌱 I’m currently learning
 ![python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)

-## 🤔 I’m looking for help with ...
+## 🤔 I’m looking for help with
+  How does one get into Data?
+I really, really enjoy adding tables and creating seeds.